 The God of the Mosaic Law had already set in motion the events of His Son being born "Jesus" on earth 1,500 years later.
-His economy, in full, worked out to the last detail, was devised and set in motion by the time were ever spoken into existence.
+His economy, in full, worked out to the last detail, was devised and set in motion by the Triunity of the Godhead before earth and time were ever spoken into existence.